athphane/sshmenu/README.md

 Note: If no options are provided, the tool will display a list of hosts for selection.

+## The hosts.json file

+The script will look for the hosts.json file in a "sensible default" location, which is the user's SSH config folder.
+Here's the full path to it: `~/.ssh/hosts.json`

 ## Configuration

 The hosts are stored in a JSON file named `hosts.json`.
 You can manually edit this file to add or modify hosts.